trokster/xcayp/README.md

  ( remote saves not allowed )

-Once first replication is complete, you can tick off the replication arrow on interfacedb so the login dialog stops popping up.

 Note: couch databases should be behind https, otherwise you'll need to alter interface.js

 When you're set up, click on top right JS icon ( half hidden ), and starting playing with your interface.